Aarogyaa Bharat

 5. Commode Chair or Commode Wheelchair

-• Reduces walking to the toilet
+• Reduces the need to walk to the toilet

-• Prevents slips and falls
+• Minimizes the risk of slips and falls

-• Helps maintain dignity
+• Helps maintain dignity and independence

 6. Anti-Slip Bathroom Mats